Go to main content.

 A good, walkable environment consists of many things such as

-• the environment is safe and physically accessible to pedestrians
+• the environment is safe and physically accessible to pedestrians - regardless of disability

 • the city space is interesting and diverse